-English is taught in form groups in Year 4, with the curriculum based in part on the National Literacy Strategy.
+EEnglish is taught in form groups in Year 4, with the curriculum based in part on the National Literacy Strategy.
 Time is spent consolidating skills in the basics of reading, spelling, grammar and handwriting in a well-resourced and lively environment.
-Work is also linked to topics studied in History, Geography, RS and ICT.
+Year 4 learning is based around the creative curriculum and is linked to topics studied in History, Geography, RS and ICT.

 In Years 5 and 6 there are seven teaching groups and eight in Years 7 and 8, which are banded by ability.
 English is taught as far as possible through literature.
-We are fortunate to have a superb range of resources and children will study a wide variety of novels, poetry and plays during their time at the Dragon.
+We are fortunate to have a superb range of resources and children will study a wide variety of novels, poetry and plays as well as many types of non-fiction during their time at the Dragon.

-We aim to instil in children a love of reading and appreciation of English literature coupled with the ability to express themselves imaginatively, eloquently and accurately.
-Each class has a weekly reading lesson in which individual children's reading is monitored.
+We aim to instil in children a love of reading and appreciation of English literature, coupled with the ability to express themselves imaginatively, eloquently and accurately.
+Each class has a fortnightly reading lesson in which individual children's reading is monitored.

 In Year 8, two classes are prepared for Scholarship examinations to senior schools and all other classes are prepared for Common Entrance.
 A challenging enrichment programme is offered in the summer term to those who have taken scholarship examinations.
 Learning Support is offered both inside and outside the classroom to those who need it and English takers and LS takers work together closely to offer the optimum support to individual pupils.

 All pupils have comprehension tests twice a term, either in the form of an exam or a timed comprehension in class.
-Years 4, 5 and 6 take a diagnostic spelling test and reading age test at the beginning of the academic year to identify children in need of additional support.
-Creative writing is assessed throughout the year and in the end of year exam.
+Years 4, 5 and 6 take a diagnostic spelling test at the beginning of the academic year to identify children in need of additional support.
+Creative writing is assessed throughout the year and in the end of year exams.